Spotlight cameras are motion activated security cameras that include a bright spotlight capable of instantly illuminating the area seen by the camera.

 Downloadable options for an impressive amount of customisation like the camera’s bitrate, resolution, compression codec and more.

-The cable that comes with this camera is only about 3m long.
+The cable that comes with this spotlight cam is only about 3m long.

 The spotlight, on the other hand, isn’t as good as it should be.

 There are a few more downsides as well.
-For one, if you don’t sign up to the manufacturer’s cloud service, you will be forced to wait a full 10 minutes before viewing any footage captured by your camera.
+For one, if you don’t sign up to the manufacturer’s cloud service, you will be forced to wait a full 10 minutes before viewing any footage captured by your spotlight cam.

 You also can’t view footage on more than one device without actively logging out of the first device.
 Also, as good as the night vision is, its scope is very limited, meaning that it will only be activated by something that falls directly within its line of sight.